With immediate effect, country so-and-so will be un-friended by all nations. Do … such UN sanctions have any achieve anything?

 This wearisome cycle has led to a lot of scepticism over UN sanctions, the big question being whether they even work at all.
 Russia and China have already expressed their doubts, and every day, opinion leaders and “experts” share lengthy dissertations on why the current pile of multi-national sanctions against North Korea is not working.

 Since I’m no expert, and thank goodness, have ever only been in (many triumphant) virtual wars, I’m just going to share what I’ve been told more than 20 years ago in varsity politics classes.

 Correction, I should say, what was hinted to me, the way these lessons are always conducted.

-Which is, UN sanctions do work.
-Of course they work!
-They work, but unfortunately require an incredible amount of time and perseverance before results are visible.
-During the process of which, way too many things always happen.
+Yes!
+Of course sanctions work!
+They work, but unfortunately require an astonishing amount of time and perseverance before results are visible.
+But they always work.

 Consider this.
 The Kims have been at this militarization game for decades.
 Songun is not only the DPRK’s national philosophy, it’s probably the Kim family chant too.
 (Songun, Songun, Songun.
 Pass the soup.)

 For the moment, they seemed to have achieved their desired explosive capability, but whether they can effectively deploy this without the warheads falling onto their heads, that’s quite another question.
 Meanwhile, for 70 years, there have only been minor skirmishes despite the constant war-crying.
 North Korea has indeed committed many atrocities during this period but none evolved into an all-out war.
 In short, how real a threat North Korea is, is actually quite debatable.

 Consider this too.
 The world is currently balking because the DPRK is brandishing its military might with alarming frequency.
 Looking at the schedule of events, though, don’t you get the feeling that most are, one way or another, a reaction to increased sanctions?
 Particularly, UN sanctions?